phantasm22/AdGuardHome-Lists/README.md

-# AdGuardHome Block, Allow, and Custom Filtering lists for use with HaGeZi Pro++
+# AdGuardHome Block and Allow lists for use with HaGeZi Pro++

 **Optimized for:**
 - **Echo Show** (100% ad-free)